 Palliative Care Methods for Controlling Pain

-Palliative care is used to manage a disease or medical condition that can no longer be cured, primarily by easing pain and other associated symptoms.
+Palliative care is used to manage a disease or medical condition that is serious or

 Principles of palliative care and pain medicine

 Step 2.
-If pain continues or gets worse, your doctor may prescribe a weak opioid medication, such as hydrocodone.
-A weak opioid may be combined with a nonopioid pain reliever.
+If pain continues or gets worse, your healthcare provider may prescribe a

 Understanding opioid drugs